philsturgeon/awesome-earth/README.md

 ## Zero-Waste
 - [Algramo](https://www.algramoalmacenes.com/) - Vending machines and mobile refill units for refilling reusable plastic bottles with staple goods from shampoo to salad dressing in packaging that is designed to be returned, cleaned, and reused.
 With over 2,000 bodegas in Santiago and plans to expand in the US soon, Algramo, translates to "by the gram", also solves the issue of "poverty tax" where small packages can cost as much as 50% more than the same product in a larger size.
 - [Bio Bean](https://www.bio-bean.com/) - The world’s largest recycler of coffee grounds, Bio Bean recycle spent coffee grounds into sustainable products, like coffee logs for fires, and other biomass fuel.
-- [Bloomberg Green](https://www.bloomberg.com/green) - Open-source community who share instructions for creating plastic shredders, injectors, and sheet presses, so you can create anything you want from used plastic.
-Collect plastic from neighbors, clean it, shred it, [3D print a mold](https://pinshape.com/blog/low-cost-injection-molding-using-3d-printing/), and create anything you can imagine!
-You can [buy the machines](https://preciousplastic.com/solutions/machines/overview.html) too if making them is out of your wheelhouse.

 - [Blue Jeans Go Green](https://bluejeansgogreen.org/) - Send in your used jeans to get transformed into natural cotton fiber insulation, some of which is used to help with building efforts around the country.
 - [City Harvest](https://www.cityharvest.org/) - City Harvest is New York City’s largest food rescue organization.
 They rescue food and deliver it to hundreds of food pantries, soup kitchens and other community partners.
 - [Dabchy](https://www.dabchy.com/) - Tunisian second hand clothes marketplace.